isomerpages/ema-pl/_events/4a-youth-siew-archives.md

 # 2018
 ![Youth@SIEW](/images/youth-siew/YOUTH-LOGO(2018)_V11(FINAL).png)

 Organiser: Energy Market Authority
 Date: 2 November 2018
 Venue: Melati, Level 4, Sands Expo and Convention Centre, MBS Singapore

 ---

 **Youth@SIEW 2018** concluded with strong participation from more than 400 students, educators and industry partners.

 Industry captain Mr Kwong Kok Chan (Deputy General Manager, Maintenance, PacificLight Power Pte Ltd) took the students for a walk down memory lane and shared about how the energy sector had evolved over the years, as well as the exciting yet meaningful careers they could embark on upon their graduation.
-This nicely complements the launch of our refreshed Skills Framework for Energy and Power (SFwEP), which maps out skillsets for more than 120 job roles, across 11 tracks, in different energy areas including distributed generation management and cyber-security (click [here](https://www.skillsfuture.gov.sg/skills-framework/energyandpower) for more information).
+This nicely complements the launch of our refreshed Skills Framework for Energy and Power (SFwEP), which maps out skillsets for more than 120 job roles, across 11 tracks, in different energy areas including distributed generation management and cyber-security (click <a href="https://www.skillsfuture.gov.sg/skills-framework/energyandpower" target="_blank">here</a> for more information).

 Students were also engaged in an interactive dialogue session helmed by SPS Dr Tan Wu Meng, Mr Kwong, Mr Leong Wei Hung (President, Shell International Eastern Trading Company), facilitated by Ms Melissa Low (Research Fellow, Energy Studies Institute), which shed insights on future developments and opportunities in the sector.
 11 schools also participated in the Youth Energy Showcase, where students shared enthusiastically on their innovative projects to senior foreign and local delegates.